Home Compare BBY vs ULTA

 Profitability

-Both look solid on profitability, though Ulta Beauty, Inc. still holds the stronger peer position.
+Both rank well on profitability, but Ulta Beauty, Inc. still holds a clear edge.

 Profitability — Dominant Gap